LLNL/PnMPI/README.md

   Note: this module relies on the status, requests, and datatype modules.
 A more detailed description on how to implemented submodules is included in the comm directory as a separate README.

+* **limit-threading**
+  This PnMPI specific module limits the MPI threading level to the value set in the `PNMPI_THREADING_LEVEL` environment variable.
+It may be used to check the behaviour of an application, if the MPI environment doesn't support a specific threading level.

 * **metrics-counter**
   This PnMPI specific module counts the MPI call invocations.
 Add the module at